bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Arrays</h4>

-As you may have recognized, some values may be returned as an array.
+<p>As you may have recognized, some values may be returned as an array.
 Arrays include a way to store a list of items, or values.
 Arrays are helpful for many reasons, one being the ability to be traversed with different methods and operators.
-Additionally, depending on the situation, arrays can be used to store, and return, a variety of different values.
+Additionally, depending on the situation, arrays can be used to store, and return, a variety of different values.</p>

-Generally speaking arrays are identified within square brackets, [], with comma separated items.
+<p>Generally speaking arrays are identified within square brackets, [],
+with comma separated items.
 The items start at 0 and increase from there.
-When identifying the third item in a list it is actually identified as [2].
+When identifying the third item in a list it is actually identified as [2].</p>

 <h4>Objects</h4>

-JavaScript is also built on the foundation of objects, which are a collection of key and value pairs.
-For example, there may be an object named school which includes the keys, also known as properties, name, location, students, and teachers, and their values.
+<p>JavaScript is also built on the foundation of objects, which are a collection
+of key and value pairs.
+For example, there may be an object named school which includes the keys, also known as properties, name, location, students, and teachers, and their values.</p>

-In the example below the variable school is set up as an object to hold multiple properties.
+<p>In the example below the variable school is set up as an object to hold
+multiple properties.
 Each property has a key and value.
-The entire object is wrapped inside of curly braces, {}, with comma separated properties, each having a key followed by a colon and value.
+The entire object is wrapped inside of curly braces, {}, with comma separated properties, each having a key followed by a colon and value.</p>

 <details>
   <summary>Example, Object</summary>

 ```
  1  // Object
  2  var school = {
  3    name: 'The Starter League',
  4    location: 'Merchandise Mart',
  5    students: 120,
- 6    teachers: ]'Jeff', 'Raghu', 'Carolyn', 'Shay'[
+ 6    teachers: ['Jeff', 'Raghu', 'Carolyn', 'Shay']
  7  };
  8  // Array
- 9  var school = ]'Austin', 'Chicago', 'Portland'[;
+ 9  var school = ['Austin', 'Chicago', 'Portland'];
  10
 ```